Black Fantasy Authors Rewriting the Genre

 Fantasy Where Politics Drive the Plot

 Saara El-Arifi’s The Final Strife builds a rigid caste system enforced through blood magic and scarcity.
 Political power is maintained through control of resources and identity from birth.
-The fantasy elements expose how inequality is designed, maintained, and defended.
+The fantasy elements expose how inequality is designed, maintained, and defended through these oppressive systems and those who maintain them at any cost.
+These books treat politics as inseparable from the world-building, and no character remains untouched by them.

 Genre-Blending Fantasy That Breaks Boundaries